greggman/sedon/README.md

 that works great but it wasn't working for me because there was no way to easily select a new place to focus on.

 So, I asked for picking.
-We discusses how to implement it and a few minutes later it as working, including outlines.
+We discussed how to implement it and a few minutes later it was working, including outlines.

 <img src="images/screenshots/picking.png">